Ralph Milne: International career

 Milne made his debut for the Scotland under-21 side on 8 September 1981 at the age of 20, when he on came as a substitute for Alan Brazil during a 4–0 win over Sweden in Edinburgh.
 He made a further two appearances for the under-21 side as an overage player in the autumn of 1983, playing against Belgium (0–0 at Dundee) and East Germany (1–1 at Jena, East Germany).
 He was never capped for the senior team, and has been cited as one of the best Scottish footballers not to win a full senior cap.
-According to Milne himself the Scotland manager Jock Stein intended to take him on a warm-up tour to the United States, but was told not to by McLean, for which Milne never forgave him.
+According to Milne himself the Scotland manager Jock Stein intended to take him on a warm-up tour to the United States, but was told not to by Jim McLean, for which Milne never forgave him.

 Style of play

-Milne was naturally right-footed, though trained hard with his left foot as a boy to become equally skilled with both feet.
+Milne was naturally right-footed, though he trained hard with his left foot as a boy to become equally skilled with both feet.
 Former Dundee United teammate Paul Hegarty stated that Milne possessed great pace, as well as bravery, a good work ethic, and an ability to score important goals.
 Another former Dundee United teammate, Davie Dodds, said that Milne was as good a finisher as any player in Scottish football during the 1980s.

 Jim McLean, Milne's manager at Dundee United, summed up Milne's career and footballing ability when writing his autobiography:

 "If I had an outstanding failure then it was Ralph Milne.
 He should have been playing in World Cups.
 He should have won a bundle of Scotland international honours.
 It was a tragedy that that boy was not playing for his country all the time.
 He had tremendous talent – and I failed with him.
 He did not have the right attitude to the game and I could not instil that into him."